tobeybill/TISATAFL/README.md

 4. Determine relationship between above results and firm performance

 ## File Directory and Interactions
+1. Input_data has all of the uncleaned WRDS data.
+This includes BOD, CEO, and Firm Data.
+2. EDA has a mixture of different ipynb files that contributed to the monsterous cleaning.
+3. Analysis And Regressions folder contains all of our work leading up to the results.
+4. In results we have our final output pertaining to our hypothesis.

 ## Link to project website
 tobeybill.github.io/TISATAFL/